vaishnavi-shetty1/java/README.md

 - Each thread prints its name and exits after sleeping for 500ms.
 - The main thread executes before the child threads start running, demonstrating thread concurrency.
 - Handles InterruptedException in case a thread is interrupted during its execution.

+# MyPoints.java
+The MyPoints class represents a 2D point with x and y coordinates.
+This class includes methods for setting and getting coordinates, calculating distances between points, and providing string representations of points.
+It demonstrates the use of constructors, method overloading, and array handling in Java.

+Features
+- Default Constructor: Initializes the point to (0, 0).
+- Overloaded Constructor: Initializes the point with specified x and y values.
+- Set and Get Coordinates: Allows updating and retrieving the x and y coordinates.
+- Distance Calculations: Includes methods to calculate the distance between two points, as well as from a point to the origin (0, 0).
+- String Representation: Provides a method to return the point in the form (x, y).